1and1/reactive/reactive-kafka-example/src/main/java/net/oneandone/incubator/neo/http/sink/README.md

 HttpSink
 ========

-The HttpSink is a client lib to perform ***one-way styled*** communication in a ***resilient*** way.
-Even though the HTTP protocol is a *request-response* protocol it is used sometimes to implemented *logical* one-way communication on top of HTTP such as pushing event messages to the resource server.
-For such a communication the HTTP server response represents the acknowledge/disacknowledge message of he delivery.
+The HttpSink is a client lib to perform ***one-way*** styled communication in a ***resilient*** way.
+Even though the HTTP protocol is a *request-response* protocol it is sometime used to implemented *logical* one-way communication on top of HTTP such as pushing event messages to the resource server.
+For such a communication the HTTP server response represents the acknowledge/disacknowledge response of the message delivery.

 This library implements default behavior to handle the acknowledge/disacknowledge response.
 In case of disacknowledge this lib supports retrying the call in a delayed style.
 To support high resiliency the lib also allows buffering pending send jobs on the local disk.